SelfCareMap

 Goal: Spark new ideas by borrowing, not copying.

-- Flip through a magazine, scroll a visual platform (Pinterest, Instagram art hashtags, even a cookbook), or look around your room.
+• Flip through a physical magazine, scroll a visual platform like Pinterest, search Instagram art hashtags, or even browse a cookbook for vivid photography.
+If you prefer to stay off screens, simply look around your room and observe the architecture of the space.

 Minute 25–30: Seal the Shift (The Intentional Close)